Karan S. Surana

 Contact Info

-Dr. Surana joined KU's Department of Mechanical Engineering in 1984 as an Associate Professor.
-He had previously worked at Structural Dynamics Research Corporation as a Special Consultant, Engineering Mechanics Research Corporation (1973 – 1978) as Director of Research and Development, and McDonnell Douglas in St. Louis as Principal Consultant.
-Over this period he was the principal architect, originator and developer of the commercial finite element software systems IDEAS, NISA and FINESSE.
+Dr. Surana joined KU's Department of Mechanical Engineering in 1984 after working at Structural Dynamics Research Corporation as a Special Consultant, Engineering Mechanics Research Corporation as Director of Research and Development, and McDonnell Douglas as Principal Consultant.
+Over this period, he was the principal architect, originator and developer of the commercial finite element software systems IDEAS, NISA and FINESSE.

 Learn more about Karan S. Surana on KU's Department of Mechanical Engineering website.